The Ladakh Buddhist Vihara Will Offer You A Tiny Slice Of Serenity At The Little Tibet Of Delhi

 Salvation Amidst Chaos

 The Ladakh Buddhist Vihara or the Buddhist Monastery is a brightly coloured building with a Giant Buddha statue inside it.
-Due to scarcity of space, the compound is not very big but it can still accommodate people who want to spend some solitary moments of peace.
+Due to the scarcity of space, the compound is not very big but it can still accommodate people who want to spend some solitary moments of peace.
 Colourful Tibetan prayer flags fluttering in the wind are visible even from a distance and they quickly announce that it's a completely different world which is not at all comparable to the one that surrounds it.

 Just outside the main building is a cabinet for traditional butter lamps and the compound is adorned with various Tibetan-style statues including one of Jawaharlal Nehru who is seen as a friend of the community as he was instrumental in setting up this place.
 Another prominent statue is that of Kushok Gyals Ras Bakula, an important religious as well as political figure for the community.
 The monastery walls are adorned with typical Tibetan 'Chakras' that can be rolled by the spiritual visitors.

 The interiors of the Vihara are much more elaborately decorated.
 There's a large statue of Lord Buddha at the centre as one would expect.
 The walls are adorned with large paintings that are excellent examples of Tibetan art and craft.
 These paintings mostly depict various stories and myths related to the life and times of Lord Buddha.
 An elderly monk normally plays the traditional drum and a lot of people can be seen meditating inside the room.